-The information related to the new generation of PowerPacT^m H-, J-, and L-frame circuit breakers in this guide applies to the existing range of PowerPact H-, J-, and L-frame circuit breakers also.
+The new ComPacT NSX and PowerPacT H-, J-, and L-frame ranges are based on the same technical and dimensional architecture as that of ComPact NSX and PowerPact H-, J-, and L--frame circuit breakers.
+The electrical and mechanical performances of these ranges are identical.